gruntwork-io/helmcharts/README.md

   themed repositories, we are able to provide better examples that require combining multiple charts together.

+## How to deploy the index file

+The index file is automatically deployed from the `master` branch.

+Currently construction of the index file is a manual process.
+Eventually, this will be enhanced to automatically generate the index file when there is a new release in the source repositories.

+To add new charts:

+- Release a new version on the source repository containing the helm chart.
+- Wait for the CI build to append the index file and chart packages.
+- Download the generated index file.
+- Merge the index file with the existing one in this repo:
+    * If an entry already exists append the list entry to the existing one.
+    * For new entries, add to the `entries` map under the same heading.

 ## License

 Copyright (c) 2019 Gruntwork, Inc